publiclab/publiclab-archive/notes/Paddy/04-15-2016/centerville-the-town-at-the-crest-of-the-richest-hill-on-earth.md

 ---
-title: 'Centerville, the town at the crest of the Richest Hill on Earth'
+title: "Centerville, the town at the crest of the Richest Hill on Earth"\ntagnames: 'first-time-poster'
-tagnames: first-time-poster
 author: Paddy
 path: /notes/Paddy/04-15-2016/centerville-the-town-at-the-crest-of-the-richest-hill-on-earth.md
 nid: 12984